mmollina/Cpp_and_R/README.md

 ###Checking and building the package

 12. In order to Rcpp finds the shared libraries, we need to modify the NAMESPACE file.
+If `roxygen2` created a  NAMESPACE file, you should delete first comment line and add the following lines:

 ```
 useDynLib(rfpack)